Some Photos of Moore Park From The Days of Old>

 One of the initiatives was creation of

-in the community infrastructure and the addition of a Carnegie Library.
-With the
+community infrastructure and the addition of a Carnegie Library.
+In 1931, when

-assistance of the federal Works Project Administration, in 1938 work began on the
+in cooperation with the Federal Works Project Administration, work began on

 of Moore Park Under Construction * 1939-1941>